good3n/tomgooden/src/blog/2019-12-01_estimated-read-time-function-wordpress/index.md

 ```

-By default, the words per minute is set to 225.
+**By default, the words per minute is set to 225.**

 That is because the average reading speed of most adults is around 200 to 250 words per minute.
-So we just split the difference.
+So let's just split the difference.
 If needed, you can adjust based on your audience.

-It boils down to a super simple formula.
 The time to read (in minutes) is the quotient of the content word count and the speed at which the content is being read.

 <h3 style="text-align: center;">Time = Words / Speed</h3>

-The last step is to put this function we just created into the template you wish to display it.
+The last step is to put this function we just created into the template you wish to display it:

 ```php
 <div class="reading-time">